 All Digirig revisions have the inline capacitors which TX-500 requires on the audio input and output.

 Although the Digirig’s 3.3V power output is protected internally once this option is activated, only TRRS connectors should be used, because TRS connectors short the second ring to sleeve:

 Icom’s half-duplex CI-V serial CAT

 Many Icom radios offer CAT control over 3.5mm TS connector called CI-V (V being 5, but I’ll continue calling it V).
 Because of the single wire, this is a simplex interface (one side transmitting at-a-time).
-It uses the logic signal levels and luckily it’s a simple conversion from duplex with the help of a diode.
-With Rev 1.5 of Digirig this can be done as follows:
+This mode can be activated in Digirig 1.6 or later with the use of the solder switches:

 This configures serial socket’s tip as hardware PTT (more on that later) and ring as a CI-V line.
 With this option activated, the RxD signal becomes CI-V line.